mose/anyquestion/README.md

 - <s>debug react/kemal for it to refresh always, for now sometimes it doesn't refresh after new question</s>
 - <s>add a possibility to cancel an upvote</s>
-- add a config file/env vars system
+- <s>add a config file/env vars system</s>
-- add an admin account for editing things and cleaning up (oauth2 to github probably)
+- <s>add an admin account for editing things and cleaning up (oauth2 to github probably)</s>
-- consider an admin action to dump existing set of questions in case of restart
+- consider an admin action to dump existing set of questions in case of restart (export/import)
 - make a debian package (and redhat maybe, see https://github.com/waghanza/plunder)
 - use fibers (`spawn`) to handle websockets maybe
 - expose some api endpoints for plugging irc/slack bots into this